BoQsc/BoQsc/README.md

 [![streamlined version of the Public Domain logo](https://openclipart.org/image/400px/211358)](https://openclipart.org/detail/211358/public-domain-logo)
 ---
 ![image](https://user-images.githubusercontent.com/21064622/174440987-26fa3949-188a-4723-a064-f8a5d97ec30e.png)
-Hi I'm Vaidas, and I'm learning software development with interest to understand the fundamentals.
+Hi I'm learning software development with interest to understand the fundamentals.
 Improving understanding and proper use of technology for the general benefits and efficiency.
 My other interest is in Economics History.